Board of Directors

 Rev. John Oda is an Ordained Elder in the United Methodist Church.
-He is a current member of the Board of Directors for Reconciling Ministries Network and Chair of the Board.
+He is a current member of the Board of Directors for Reconciling Ministries Network and former Chair of the Board.
 He also chaired RMN’s Search Committee for the Executive Director and is the past Chair of RMN’s United Methodist of Color for a Fully Inclusive Church.
 He is a past recipient of the Bishop Melvin Talbert Racial Justice Award of the Cal Nevada Conference and past Chair of the Conference Committee on Reconciliation for the Cal Nevada AC.
 He also currently serves as Adjunct Faculty at the Pacific School of Religion, Board Member of Asian Pacific Partners for Empowerment, Advocacy and Leadership and a member of the Cal Nevada Board of Ordained Ministry.
 In his spare time John loves to work out, hang out with his 15 year old daughter, read and watch science fiction action movies with spiritual overtones.

 Gheeta Smith was adopted from India as a baby and raised United Methodist in Salt Lake City, Utah.
 She has a BS in Geography with a Minor in Arabic Literature from the University of Utah.
 Gheeta is passionate about social justice issues, particularly issues of equality, equity, poverty and education.
 Over the years she has held many leadership roles in the Rocky Mountain Annual Conference.
 She was a delegate at the Global Young People’s Convocation and Legislative Assembly in Johannesburg, South Africa in 2006 and was a reserve delegate to General Conference 2008.
 Gheeta was the Utah Sub-district Lay Leader from 2011-2014.
 She has been actively involved in RMN since 2002.
 She was the Annual Conference Team leader for Utah/Rocky Mountain from 2010-2014, and recently spent time as a Jurisdictional Organizer for the Believe Out Loud and Love Your Neighbor campaigns.
-She is the newly-elected Co-Chair of United Methodists of Color for A Fully Inclusive Church (UMOC).
+She is the former Co-Chair of United Methodists of Color for A Fully Inclusive Church (UMOC).

 Rev. Terri Stewart